 Bradley’s older brother, Bob, is currently the head coach of Egyptian Men's National Soccer Team.
 The elder Bradley was the former U.S. Men's Soccer National Team head coach from 2006-11.
 He also spent time coaching in Major League Soccer as well as at Princeton, serving for 12 years as the head coach of the men’s soccer team while leading the Tigers to a pair of Ivy League titles and the 1993 College Cup.
 His younger brother Jeff is a baseball columnist for the Star Ledger.

-Bradley and his wife, Mary, live in Pennington with their sons Kevin, Kyle and Scott.
+Bradley and his wife, Mary, live in Pennington.
+The couple have three sons: Kevin, Kyle and Scott.